 “As the germinating of a single seed is evidence of a dormant power of life in all similar seeds, so the uprising of this son of God is a demonstration of the dormant life in all the sons of God.

-“While we, like Mary, weep at the grave, our friend, like Christ, unrecognized, stand by our side and speaks our name.
-The angles must always wonder why we still seek our living among the dead.
+“While we, like Mary, weep at the grave, our friend, like Christ, unrecognized, stands by our side and speaks our name.
+The angels must always wonder why we still seek our living among the dead.

 “Doubtless there are some passage of scripture which seem inconsistent with this view, but there are no passages in Christ’s teaching which properly interpreted do not accord with it.
 Most of them explicitly confirm it.